paquinteroc/Exercise/README.md

       - The script should, at minimum, accept arguments or a configuration file that defines the data location, important model training parameters, and the model save location.
-    - Log model metrics to an external tracking file/server/DB.
-      - You can use your own implementation or integrate with an existing library like MLFlow, etc.
     - Save the trained model so that it can be reused later.

 2. Write a `Dockerfile(s)` which builds a container capable of scoring